PutuJem/tech230-microservices/README.md

         image: jemseekings/tech230-james-app:latest
         ports:
         - containerPort: 3000

+        # Set an environment variable for a container for the database service and specify the image pull policy always attempt to pull the latest version of the container image
+        env:
+        - name: DB_HOST
+          value: "mongodb://db-svc:27017/posts"
+        imagePullPolicy: Always
 ```

 **Step 2**: The second YAML file, for the Service named "app-svc", exposes the Pods with the label app: app as a NodePort service on port 30001, allowing access to the application running on port 3000 within the Pods.